juice-shop/pwning-juice-shop/appendix/trainers.md

 Registration at MultiJuicer is very straightforward for the users/teams.
-Messing with other instances is prevented by assigning a passcode to each of them which should only be shared among team membeers - or not at all for individuals.
+Messing with other instances is prevented by assigning a passcode to each of them which should only be shared among team members - or not at all for individuals.

 ![MultiJuicer registration](img/multi-juicer_register.jpeg)